-Stage (Jazz) Band III - Levels 4-5 Grades 11-12 One credit/One year
+Stage (Jazz) Band III - Levels 4-5 Grades 11-12

-Prerequisite(s): Audition and instructor permission Stage (Jazz) Band III is a continuation of Stage (Jazz) Band II.
+Prerequisite(s): Audition and instructor permission

+Stage (Jazz) Band III is a continuation of Stage (Jazz) Band II.
 It includes composing and arranging for the group with critiques by performers, composers, arrangers, and teachers.
 Conducting, listening, analyzing, studying and criticizing popular and contemporary music are emphasized.
 Public performances and participation in activities with a level of difficulty of 4 or higher, on a scale of 1 to 6, will be used as part of assessment.

-Stage (Jazz) Band IV - Levels 5-6 Grade 12 One credit/One year Prerequisite(s): Stage (Jazz) Band III audition and instructor permission
+Stage (Jazz) Band IV - Levels 5-6 Grade 12

+Prerequisite(s): Stage (Jazz) Band III audition and instructor permission